diegomuner/PlaywrightProject/README.md

-You can execute a test or tests and save the trace
+Traces - These work as recording of steps execution with screenshots You can execute a test or tests and save the trace

 See the trace: https://trace.playwright.dev/
+You can also go to the folder where traces are stored and run: npx playwright show-trace trace.zip

 Force trace: npx playwright test --trace on

+Or also :
+    trace: 'on-first-retry'
+    trace: 'on'
+in the playwright.config.ts file.